 - During the afternoon of June 7, I receive Ezra's Statement of Claim, wherein he admits (not once but twice) that, yes, I did indeed publicly correct the record regarding tax receipts

 You seriously need to take a minute and read that slowly, and appreciate the utter lack of contact with reality that that paragraph represents.
-It's not just that the motion judge utterly ignored all the evidence placed in front of her but, astonishingly, she made a finding that the plaintiff Ezra Levant was not even asking for.
-Put another way, Ezra was not even claiming that I never corrected the record, but the motion judge made a finding of that in his favour, anyway.
-She literally made a finding that neither party had asked for.
+It's not just that the motion judge ignored all the evidence placed in front of her but, astonishingly, she made a finding that the plaintiff Ezra Levant was not even asking for.
+As a final recap, then, digest slowly the utter madness of what happened here:

 SIDE NOTE: It's not enough that the motion judge made that bizarre finding once -- no, she managed to repeat herself twice more in her ruling, making the same unsubstantiated and clearly incorrect finding elsewhere: